SalishSeaCast/docs/work_env/hg_version_control.rst

   diffs,
   etc. in colour

-* :kbd:`graphlog` provides the :command:`hg glog` command and the synonymous :command:`hg log -G` command that formats the output as a graph representing the revision history using ASCII characters to the left of the log
+* :kbd:`graphlog` provides the :kbd:`hg glog` command and the synonymous :kbd:`hg log -G` command that formats the output as a graph representing the revision history using ASCII characters to the left of the log

 * :kbd:`pager` sends output of Mercurial commands through the pager that you specify in the :kbd:`[pager]` section so that long output is displayed one page at a time